 Looking for fun ways the soccer players in your family can practice dribbling, passing and shooting in your own backyard?
-We rounded up a few fun-to-play games that will help your kids build skills—and earn lots of UNICEF Kid Power points!
+We rounded up a few fun-to-play games that will help your kids build skills in soccer—and earn lots of UNICEF Kid Power points!

 Attack!
 This Soccer Coach Weekly game keeps players on their toes by switching up team-allegiance mid-game!
 It works like this: the players are divided into three teams, with two goals at either end of a 40×30 yard field.
 The match begins with two teams designated as attackers.
 Players on the 3rd neutral team take up positions from which they can assist either team score.
 Great for teaching players how to look for other options on the pitch, the game is played for five minutes, then each team of three rotates, giving another group the chance to play the neutral role.
 Check here for more details and diagrams.